 When I first heard about the breach, I remember saying, “How could this happen?”
 However, in today’s connected, always-on world, it’s really not that surprising.
 In fact, Juniper Research predicts that 146 billion records will be breached over the next 5 years, with more than 33 billion being exposed by breaches in 2023 alone.

 Even though it’s now 12 months later, no personal information is really safe no matter how much time has passed after a breach.
-Compromised PII will often find its way to the Dark Web where it can be bought, sold and dumped by criminals infinitely.
-In fact, nearly 1 in 3 data breach victims will later become victims of an identity crime.
+Compromised PII will often find its way to the Dark Web where it can be bought, sold, and dumped by criminals infinitely.
+In fact, nearly 1 in 3 data breach victims will later become victims of identity crime.

 148 Million Breach Victims = Endless Opportunities for Fraud